Introduction

 Hydrocephalus

-Aquaporin-4 is the principal water channel in the brain and is expressed in ependymal cells lining the ventricular system and perivascular astrocytes that are a part of the blood-brain barrier.[20]
-In recent years, studies have revealed a prominent role for aquaporin-4 in the production and circulation of CSF, suggesting it as a potential future therapeutic target for hydrocephalus.[21][22][23]
+Aquaporin 4 is the primary water channel in the brain and is expressed in ependymal cells lining the ventricular system as well as perivascular astrocytes that contribute to the BBB.[20]
+Emerging evidence supports a central role for aquaporin 4 in CSF production and circulation, identifying it as a potential future therapeutic target in hydrocephalus management.[21][22]

 Idiopathic Intracranial Hypertension